 When it came to running elections, Republican party officials found that RCV allowed for the selection of consensus candidates that better represented their party’s delegates and voters.
 In Indiana, for example, Attorney General Curtis Hill was up for re-election.
 Hill was polarizing within his party which cast doubts upon his electability.
 While Hill was able to muster the support of the plurality of the party on the first ballot, Indiana’s use of RCV ensured that a candidate that better represented the party’s values and could secure majority support was able to win their party’s nomination.
 Congressman Todd Rokita attained a majority and won the Indiana Republican party’s nomination after two other candidates were eliminated via RCV, with Rokita vowing to uphold the rule of law and implement “common sense, conservative values” if elected.
 Rokita proved to be electable, going on to win the general election with 58 percent of the vote.

-In Virginia, Marine Corps veteran Alicia Andrews emerged as the Republican party’s nominee after coming in third in the first round of voting.
-RCV simplified the process of voting, creating an “instant runoff” whereby Andrews emerged with 58 percent support in the party after two other candidates were implemented.
+In Virginia, Marine Corps veteran Alicia Andrews emerged as the Republican party’s nominee for the 10th Congressional District after coming in third in the first round of voting.
+RCV simplified the process of voting, creating an “instant runoff” whereby Andrews emerged with 58 percent support in the party after two other candidates were eliminated.

 Utah similarly used RCV at its party convention to determine nominees for 22 races, eight of which needed multiple rounds of RCV balloting to determine the winner.
 Utah’s races typically see very large candidate fields which RCV allows to winnow down to the candidates with the broadest and deepest support among delegates.
 If one candidate reaches 60 percent support, they become the nominee and if no candidate achieves that mark, a primary election occurs with the top-two finishers in the RCV race.
 In the heavily contested race for Utah’s First Congressional District, for example, eleven rounds were required to narrow the field down to two candidates.
 RCV saved delegates from time-consuming rounds of balloting and instead initiated an “instant” runoff where two candidates, Kerry Gibson and Blake Moore, who were best able to consolidate support remained.